elizabeth-raynor/Virtual-HPLC-Experiment/README.md

     *   dict3: dictionary that stores xy value pairs of the third graph
     *   dict4: dictionary that stores xy value pairs of the fourth graph
 *   selectedcmpd: a number that represents the compound selected by the user in the previous page(calibration-selection.html).
 The default value of this variable is -1, meaning that no compound is selected.
-*   calibrationArea: nested array of peak area values.
+*   **calibrationArea**: nested array of peak area values.
 The order is [[Compound1Graph1, Compound1Graph2, Compound1Graph3, Compound1Graph4], [Compound2Graph1, Compound2Graph2, Compound2Graph3, Compound2Graph4]...]
-*   calibrationFilePaths: file names for the calibration compounds used to build the strings of the paths, so has to exactly match the actual file names.
+*   **calibrationFilePaths**: file names for the calibration compounds used to build the strings of the paths, so has to exactly match the actual file names.
-*   calibraitonDownloadNames: names of the images appear when they are downloaded, so can be different from the actual file names, for example, spaces can be added.
+*   **calibraitonDownloadNames**: names of the images appear when they are downloaded, so can be different from the actual file names, for example, spaces can be added.
-*   calibrationSleep: value of the time(ms) to delay adding the data to the graph to make it close to real-time.
+*   **calibrationSleep**: value of the time(ms) to delay adding the data to the graph to make it close to real-time.
 Currently, we have 2000 data to be added to the graph in 10 minutes, so adding each data should take 300ms.
 However, the CPU needs time to process for each process of adding data, so in reality, this value should be set to less than 300.
 According to the test we did, setting this variable to 265 makes it take exactly 10 min on Jenny's laptop computer.
-*   calibrationChromTitles: array that stores the titles of the chromatograms.
+*   **calibrationChromTitles**: array that stores the titles of the chromatograms.
-*   calibratioChromColors: array that stores the rgba colors of the calibration chromatograms.
+*   **calibratioChromColors**: array that stores the rgba colors of the calibration chromatograms.
 *   chartID: array that stores the id of each chart, used to refer to the charts.
 *   infoID: array that stores the id of the information displayed when hovering on each chart.